 Unified managed accounts can also benefit you if your money manager is managing assets in a way that minimizes both tax efficiency and risk, while still achieving your target returns.
 It also simplifies year-end tax reporting and accounting, since there’s less paperwork to manage.
 You only receive a single Form 1099 to report gains across all of your investments.
 And regular rebalancing ensures that your total portfolio stays aligned with your goals over time.

-Who uses a Unified Managed Account?
+Who Uses a Unified Managed Account?

-First, the account minimum required for unified managed account may be higher.
+- The account minimum required for unified managed account may be higher.
 For example, you may need $500,000 or $1 million in assets.
 By comparison, a separately managed account may have minimums closer to $50,000 or $100,000.
 If you’re not a high net worth investor, you may not need a unified managed account.

-Second, it’s important to consider the fees you might pay for a UMA.
+- It’s important to consider the fees you might pay for a UMA.
 Every UMA provider is different when it comes to fees.
 However, it’s typical to pay in the range of 1% to 1.5% annually for account management.
 Meanwhile, you may be able to minimize fees to a degree if your financial institution charges fees on a sliding scale.
 That fee may decrease when you have more assets under management.

-Third, think about what you’re aiming for with portfolio management.
+- Think about what you’re aiming for with portfolio management.
 If you have a very broad, diverse portfolio, a UMA could help.
 If you’d prefer more of a hands-on approach you may lose some control with a unified managed account.

 A unified managed account can be a good choice for high net worth investors.
 It can consolidate assets into a single account while maintaining individual investment strategies for those assets.
 When considering a UMA, pay close attention to the minimum investment required.
 Also, consider the overall track record of the money manager who would be in charge of your account.